estebandegetau/tidyINEGI/README.md

 collaborative, they are not alive.

 Why analysis-ready?
-Frequent users of INEGI data sets ought to know how painful it is to get from raw data into workable data.
+Frequent users of INEGI data sets ought to know how painful it is to get raw data from INEGI into a working state, with variable and value labels.
 This package aims to bridge that gap, providing transparent documentation and inviting users to contribute.

 ## Development